regstrtn/cnt-community-detection/readme_for_visualisation_code.txt

 2. draw_graph_from_nx(ml_network, commu, plotname, title)

-   This function will draw the two layer plot.
+   This function will draw the two layered plot and save it in the location specified by 'plotname' variable.
 The ml_network is the network returned by align_communities function earlier.

 NETWORK INPUT: network file paths can be specified in the variables from lines 214 to 220